bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- overcast clouds
+- clear sky
-- 75% humidity
+- 76% humidity
-- 4 mph wind
+- 8 mph wind
-- 0.02 inches of precipitation in the past 24 hours
+- 0.01 inches of precipitation in the past 24 hours

 ## Temperature History